 Finding Inspiration at the Chicago Botanic Garden

 The Daniel F. and Ada L. Rice Plant Conservation Science Center features a green roof that demonstrates the Garden’s commitment to plant conservation.
 Combining practical benefits with aesthetic appeal, the Green Roof Garden serves as a living laboratory for staff and classroom for visitors.
-The Ellis Goodman Family Foundation Green Roof Garden South features plants that are indigenous to the Chicagoland area and the United States.
-The Josephine P. & John J. Louis Foundation Green Roof Garden North displays plants that are a great for green roofs as well as native plants that can be used in green roofs.
+The Ellis Goodman Family Foundation Green Roof Garden South features plants that are indigenous to the Chicago area and the United States.
+The Josephine P. & John J. Louis Foundation Green Roof Garden North displays plants that are great for green roofs as well as native plants that can be used in green roofs.

-The Dixon Prairie is a re-creation of six distinct prairie ecosystems that once existed in the Chicagoland area.
+The Dixon Prairie is a re-creation of six distinct prairie ecosystems that once existed in the Chicago area.
 Walking through these prairies, visitors see that plants share space with a wide variety of wildlife, which make wonderful and interesting sounds, shapes, and sights in the garden.
 With more than 300 plant species attracting diverse animal species such as tiny spiders and large migrating birds, the prairie is an example of how biodiversity promotes healthy plant, animal, and insect populations.